SereneApi/SereneApi/src/SereneApi.Abstractions/README.md

 API options.
 It is possible to override or extend functionality submitted to an API handler using this namespace.

 ### IApiOptions
+Contains options and dependencies that can be used by an API's handler.
+Options will contain dependencies base on the supplied dependencies added with *IApiOptionsConfigurator* and *IApiOptionsExtensions*.
 ### IApiOptionsBuilder
 Defines the build options method.
 This interface exists to create separation between building and configuration of options.
 Both *IApiOptionsConfigurator* and *IApiOptionsBuilder* should both be inherited together.
 >**SEE:** *[ApiOptionsBuilder](https://github.com/armorall171/SereneApi/blob/master/src/SereneApi.Abstractions/Options/ApiOptionsBuilder.cs)* for more details on implementation.